 - Commedia dell'Arte: Edmund starts out as a Capitano character, but Series 2 Retools him as a Brighella.
 Baldrick is Arlecchino throughout, and Percy is a Pierrot.

 - In the first episode of series three, Blackadder replaces the voter for Dunny-on-the-Wold after he "very sadly, accidentally, brutally cut his head off while combing his hair".
-Previously, the announcer (Vincent Hanna, or an ancestor at least) mentioned that Blackadder is also taking over the returning officer's role after he "accidentally, brutally stabbed himself in the stomach while shaving".
+Previously, the announcer (Vincent Hanna, great-great-great-grandfather of the 20th century broadcaster) mentioned that Blackadder is also taking over the returning officer's role after he "accidentally, brutally stabbed himself in the stomach while shaving".

-- Deadpan Snarker: Blackadder in the second and subsequent seasons; also, Melchett in the second series and Darling in the fourth.
+- Blackadder in the second and subsequent seasons; also, Melchett in the second series and Darling in the fourth.

 - Captain Blackadder was tried in a kangaroo court and sentenced to face the firing squad.
 His crime?
-He shot and ate a carrier pigeon.
+He shot and ate General Melchett's favourite carrier pigeon.

 - The Ditz: Baldrick